 I am a energetic and passionate law student!
 Graduate from University of California, Los Angeles (UCLA), received my Masters from Northwestern Pritzker School of Law and now a law student.

 I speak native Spanish and French and love tutoring in all subjects: English, history, languages, mathematics and science.
 My proficiency in a range of subjects are designed to improve a student’s credentials in their current study and for admission to their choice high school, university and/or graduate school.

-- Private tutor lessons/ advising: via Google meets, FaceTime/ In-person.
+- Private Advising: via Google meets, FaceTime/ In-person.
+Perfect for resume editing

 - The College Admission Package (admission college tutor, comprehensive college advising and admissions guidance packages to include essay application, personal statement).